dell/omnia/docs/source/Roles/Security/index.rst

 Installing LDAP Client
 ________________________

-Manager and compute nodes will have LDAP client installed and configured if ``ldap_required`` is set to true.
+Manager and compute nodes will have LDAP client installed and configured if ``authentication_system`` is set to "openldap".
 The login node does not have LDAP client installed.

 .. caution:: No users/groups will be created by Omnia.